hasenbanck/toa/README.md

     - Multiple files: Use different, potentially corrupted version of a file (for example from different media) and try to repair both of them by using incremental repair routines.
 - Extending the libtoa (Rust) library to support more use-cases
-- Add a C interface and provide static / dynamic libraries to link against (for natively supporting more languages)

 ## Acknowledgement